John Roberts Supreme Court nominations: Advertisement by NARAL

-White House announcement of intention to instead nominate Roberts for Chief Justice
+White House announcement of intention to instead nominate Roberts as Chief Justice

 President George W. Bush announced that he would nominate Judge John Roberts as the Supreme Court's 17th chief justice on September 5, 2005, two days after the death of Chief Justice William Rehnquist, and five weeks after selecting him for appointment to succeed O'Connor as associate justice.
-The following day, Bush officially nominated Roberts to be the next chief justice, and simultaneously withdrew Roberts's still-pending associate justice nomination.
-Confirmation hearings on the Roberts associate justice nomination, set to begin on September 6, were canceled, and rescheduled hearings, on the chief justice nomination, began on September 12.
+The following day, Bush officially nominated Roberts to be the next Chief Justice, and simultaneously withdrew Roberts's still-pending Associate Justice nomination.
+Confirmation hearings on the Roberts Associate Justice nomination, set to begin on September 6, were canceled, and rescheduled hearings, for his Chief Justice nomination, began on September 12.

-When announcing Roberts's nomination, Bush noted that the Court's next term began in but a few weeks (October 3), stating, "It is in the interest of the court and the country to have a chief justice on the bench on the first full day of the fall term."
+When announcing Roberts's nomination, Bush noted that the Court's next term began in but a few weeks (October 3), stating, "It is in the interest of the court and the country to have a Chief Justice on the bench on the first full day of the fall term."
 He went on to say, "The Senate is well along in the process of considering Judge Roberts's qualifications.
 They know his record and his fidelity to the law.
 I'm confident that the Senate can complete hearings and confirm him as chief justice within a month."
 Senate Democrats vowed to put Roberts under greater scrutiny now that he was being nominated for chief justice, but gave no indication that his nomination faced any significant difficulties.
 The Senate Majority Leader, Republican Bill Frist, anticipated no problems, saying, "I still expect Judge Roberts to be confirmed before the Supreme Court starts its new term on October 3."

 No hearings nor votes had yet been held by the Judiciary Committee on Roberts' nomination before this announcement was made.

-Chief justice nomination
+Chief Justice nomination

-Roberts' nomination for associate justice was withdrawn on September 6, 2005, and he was formally nominated to serve as chief justice.
+Roberts' nomination for Associate Justice was withdrawn on September 6, 2005, and he was formally nominated to serve as Chief Justice.